eyedeekay/si-i2p-plugin/README.md

 #### Current Concerns:

+The goddamn thing still has to wait for the goddamn standalone jumphelper to sync whatever jump service it asks for things from, which means it still takes too long to start.
+Jumphelper could cache it, I guess, so it would only happen once, but it kind of starts to risk defeating the purpose of jumphelper to do that.
+Truth be told, it looks to me from the jumphelper code like it should start the service and answer local addressbook queries immediately.
+Which was the goal.
+And still is.

 [I wonder if I could make it talk to TorButton?](https://www.torproject.org/docs/torbutton/en/design/index.html.en)

 It runs excellent on anything that can work with the named pipe implementation